aws/aws-sdk-php/docs/getting-started.rst

 .. include:: _snippets/iterators-intro.txt

-To learn more about how to use and configure iterators, please read the detailed guide to :doc:`feature-iterators`.
+To learn more about how to use and configure iterators, please read the detailed guide to :doc:`iterators`.